JoaoLaimer/JoaoNotes/03 - Operating Systems/04 - Windows/01 - Active Directory/Active Directory Objects.md

-A object can be defined as any resource within an AD environment such as OUs, printers, users, domain controlles.
+A object can be defined as any resource within an [[Active Directory]] environment such as OUs, printers, users, domain controlles.

 ### Users
 Users are considered `leaf objects`,which means that they cannot contain any other objects within them.
 A user object is considered a security principal and has a security identifier (SID) and a global unique identifier (GUID).
 User objects have many possible [attributes](http://www.kouti.com/tables/userattributes.htm).